Security-Onion-Solutions/securityonion-docs/pcap.rst

 PCAP
 ====

-:ref:`soc` gives you access to our new PCAP interface.
+:ref:`soc` gives you access to our PCAP interface.
 This interface allows you to access your full packet capture that was recorded by :ref:`stenographer`.

 You can pivot to PCAP from :ref:`alerts`, :ref:`hunt`, and :ref:`kibana`.
 Alternatively, you can go directly to the PCAP interface and then put in your search criteria to search for a particular stream.